Queens of Crime Fiction: A Century of Female Mastery

 Major Works

-Allingham is best known for her creation of Albert Campion, a suave and enigmatic detective who first appeared in The Crime at Black Dudley (1929).
+Margery Allingham is best known for creating Albert Campion, a suave and enigmatic detective who first appeared in The Crime at Black Dudley (1929).
 Campion, whose charming and sometimes eccentric demeanor conceals a sharp intellect, became a beloved figure in crime fiction.

 Notable works featuring Campion include Mystery Mile (1930), The Tiger in the Smoke (1952), and The Beckoning Lady (1955).
-Allingham’s writing is known for its atmospheric settings, intricate plotting, and a blend of humor and suspense.
+Allingham creates rich, atmospheric settings and weaves intricate plots that balance humor with suspense.

 Impact and Legacy